 During the semester, student teams will work independently on their research projects.
-The tasks related to the research project include finding a case study and formulating research questions, writing and discussing the research concept, literature research, collecting data in the field, data analysis, and, in the end, presenting the results in a final report and a short presentation.
+The tasks related to the research project include finding a case study and formulating research questions, writing and discussing the research concept, literature research, collecting data in the field, data analysis (coding), and presenting the results in a final report and a short presentation.

-For UZH students, we expect each team to conduct at least 2 go-along interviews with relevant stakeholders, as well as an extensive literature research on the case topic.
+We expect each team to conduct at least 2 go-along interviews with relevant stakeholders, as well as an extensive literature research on the case topic.
 The go-along interviews can be conducted in pairs.